I Confess (film): Plot

 Father Logan is a devout Catholic priest in Ste.
 Marie's Church in Quebec City.
-He employs German immigrants Otto Keller and his wife Alma as caretaker and housekeeper.
-Keller also works part-time as a gardener for a shady lawyer called Villette.
+He employs German immigrant married couple Otto and Alma Keller as caretaker and housekeeper, respectively.
+Otto Keller also works part-time as a gardener for a shady lawyer, Villette.

-The film begins late one evening as a man wearing a cassock walks away from Villette's house where Villette lies dead on the floor.
-Shortly afterward, in the church confessional, Keller confesses to Father Logan that he accidentally killed Villette while trying to rob him.
-Keller tells his wife about his deed and assures her that the priest will not say anything because he is forbidden from revealing information acquired through confessions.
+The film begins late one evening as a man wearing a cassock walks away from Villette's home with the lawyer dead on the floor inside.
+Shortly afterward, in the church confessional, Otto confesses to Logan that he accidentally killed Villette while trying to rob him.
+Otto tells his wife about his deed and assures her that the priest will not say anything because he is required to keep anything revealed during confession inviolate.

-The next morning, Keller goes to Villette's house at his regularly scheduled gardening time and reports Villette's death to the police.
-Father Logan also goes to the crime scene after hearing Mrs. Keller mention that her husband is there and finds the police there.
+The next morning, Otto goes to Villette's house at his regularly scheduled gardening time and reports the death to the police.
+Logan also goes to the crime scene after hearing Alma mention that her husband is there and finds the police there.
 Logan is interviewed by Inspector Larrue, who witnesses Logan talking to a woman after he leaves.

-At the police station, two young girls tell Inspector Larrue they saw a priest leaving Villette's house.
-This prompts Larrue to call Father Logan in for more questioning, but Logan refuses to provide any information about the murder.
-Foolishly and prematurely suspecting Logan, Larrue orders a detective to follow Logan and contacts Crown Prosecutor Robertson, who is attending a party hosted by Ruth Grandfort, the woman Logan talked to outside of Villette's house, and her husband Pierre, a member of the Quebec legislature.
+At the police station, two young girls tell Larrue they saw a priest leaving Villette's house.
+This prompts Larrue to call Logan in for more questioning, but Logan refuses to provide any information about the murder.
+Prematurely suspecting Logan, Larrue orders a detective to follow Logan and contacts Crown Prosecutor Robertson, who is attending a party hosted by Ruth Grandfort, the woman Logan talked to outside of Villette's house, and her husband Pierre, a member of the Quebec legislature.
 Ruth overhears Robertson discussing Logan, and Larrue's detective discovers her identity by following her home the next day after she meets with Logan to warn him that he is a suspect.

-Suspecting everyone the active Pastor speaks to as a suspect, Larrue calls Ruth and Logan in for questioning, and Ruth blurts out the truth, narrating a series of flashbacks: She and Logan fell in love when they were childhood friends, but he went to fight in World War II with the Regina Rifle Regiment and eventually stopped writing to her.
+Considering everyone Logan speaks to a suspect, Larrue calls Ruth and Logan in for questioning, and Ruth blurts out the truth, narrating a series of flashbacks: she and Logan fell in love when they were childhood friends, but he went to fight in World War II with the Regina Rifle Regiment and eventually stopped writing to her.

 She eventually married Pierre, for whom she had been working as secretary.
 The day after Logan returned from the war, he and Ruth spent the day on a nearby island.
-A storm forced them to shelter for the night in a gazebo, and Villette found them there in the morning, recognizing Ruth as Mrs. Grandfort.
+A storm forced them to shelter for the night in a gazebo, and Villette found them there in the morning, recognizing Ruth.
 The next time Ruth saw Logan was several years later when he was ordained as a priest.